-The premises licence holder, designated premises supervisor, or other responsible person over the age of 18, commits an offence if they allow an individual under 18 to sell or supply alcohol unless the sale has been specifically approved and person is supervised.
+The premises licence holder, designated premises supervisor, or other responsible person aged 18 or over, commits an offence if they allow an individual under 18 to sell or supply alcohol unless the sale has been specifically approved and person is supervised.
 There are exceptions if alcohol is sold or supplied for consumption with a table meal.
 You need to check the ages of your staff and make sure you comply with the law.

 'Proxy sales' is a term used to describe the purchase of alcohol on behalf of children.

-A person commits an offence if they buy or attempt to buy alcohol on behalf someone under the age of 18.
-It is also an offence for a person to buy or attempt to buy alcohol for someone under the age of 18 to drink on licensed premises.
-However, it is legal for someone over 18 to buy beer, wine or cider for someone aged 16 or 17 to drink with a table meal on licensed premises, as long as the young person is accompanied at the meal by a person over the age of 18.
+A person commits an offence if they buy or attempt to buy alcohol on behalf someone under 18.
+It is also an offence for a person to buy or attempt to buy alcohol for someone under 18 to drink on licensed premises.
+However, it is legal for someone aged 18 or over to buy beer, wine or cider for someone aged 16 or 17 to drink with a table meal on licensed premises, as long as the young person is accompanied at the meal by a person aged 18 or over.